“Who’s doing your wedding photography?”

 Uncle Bob’s Wedding Photography

-Trusting a family member to take photographs of one of the biggest, most important days in your life is quite a gamble.
+Trusting a family member with your wedding photography on one of the biggest, most important days in your life is quite a gamble.
 “Uncle Bob” really wants to help and is more than willing to do it for you because it gives him the opportunity to use his shiny, new, expensive camera.

 Of course “Uncle Bob” might do a sterling job and get you a nice set of shots to make up a wedding album.
 On the flip side, it could all go very wrong for “Uncle Bob”